nitindoodhiya/identity-reconciliation/README.md

 ```

 ### Access the project
-- Open the below URL
+- Open the below URL on browser or send post request to the given URL:
 ```
 http://localhost:3000/identify
 ```